 The CHAMPION trial was a single-blind RCT of 550 patients who met eligibility criteria of having NYHA Class III heart failure and a CHF-related hospitalization within the 12 months prior to screening.
 All patients underwent implantation of a CardioMEMS device and took daily readings of PA pressure using a home electronic console.
 Clinicians received pressure readings from patients in the treatment group but did not have access to pressure data from the control group.
 The control group continued to receive standard of care management, which consisted of medication changes in response to patients' clinical signs and symptoms and routine clinic appointments.
 All patients remained blinded to their assigned groups until the last patient completed six months of follow-up, resulting in a mean duration of follow-up of 15 months for the entire patient population.
 The authors reported outcomes both at six months and over the entire duration of follow-up.
+In subsequent submission to FDA, the mean blinded follow-up period was cited as 17.6 months.
+Reported outcomes believed.

 The CHAMPION trial was powered to detect differences in CHF hospitalization.
 Mortality was assessed based on a secondary endpoint of time to first CHF hospitalization or death.
-Over the full 15 months of follow-up, a total of 107 patients in the treatment group either died or had a hospitalization for CHF versus 138 in the control group (hazard ratio [HR] 0.73; 95% confidence interval [CI]: 0.57-0.94, p=.0146).
+Over the full follow-up period, a total of 107 patients in the treatment group either died or had a hospitalization for CHF versus 138 in the control group (hazard ratio [HR] 0.73; 95% confidence interval [CI]: 0.57-0.94, p=.0146).
 In addition, there was a statistically-significant, albeit modest, increase in the mean number of days alive outside of the hospital in the treatment group (174.4 vs. 172.1; p=0.02).

 The CHAMPION trial also measured quality of life using the Minnesota Living with Heart Failure (MLHF) questionnaire.
-At six months, the treatment group had a statistically-significant, but clinically marginal, improvement in MLHF score vs. the control group (-10.6 vs. -7.4, p=0.04).
+At six months, the treatment group had a statistically-significant, but clinically marginal, improvement in MLHF score vs. the control group (-10.6 vs. -7.4, p=0.04).19